+The Remuneration Policy is approved annually by the Board.
 The remuneration strategy is based on the following principles, which guide the remuneration programmes and consequent actions:

 - All staff are rewarded on the basis of both their individual role and contribution to the delivery of the business strategy. - It is recognised that financial reward is only one aspect of staff recruitment and retention.
-The development of talent through non-financial measures, including training and education, is also beneficial and important. - A performance management process that seeks to encourage performance improvement whilst supporting career development is in place. - Remuneration packages offer competitive market rates for base pay, variable reward and benefits for all employees. - Roles and performance are evaluated by Management on a fair and transparent basis which, while taking account of the different specialisms within UPE, seek to apply a consistent and objective methodology. - Budget and cost discipline is determined on an annual basis subject to overall budget. - Remuneration and supporting structures promote sound and effective risk management, including CRO review of annual bonus scheme structures.
+The development of talent through non-financial measures, including training and education, is also beneficial and important. - A performance management process that seeks to encourage performance improvement whilst supporting career development is in place. - Remuneration packages offer competitive market rates for base pay, variable reward and benefits for all employees.
+It provides an appropriate balance with regard to the variable remuneration for shortterm and medium to long-term contracts, in order to avoid adoption of conduct that favours short-term results over medium to long-term goals. - Roles and performance are evaluated by Management on a fair and transparent basis who, while taking account of the different specialisms within UPE, seek to apply a consistent and objective methodology. - Remuneration and supporting structures promote sound and effective risk management, including CRO review of annual bonus scheme structures.